Circle-RoPE: Cone-like Decoupled Rotary Positional Embedding for Large Vision-Language Models: Preliminaries and Problem Analysis

+In this section, we formalize the above issue and introduce a metric that quantifies the degree of cross-modal positional disentanglement.

-Existing approaches predominantly focus on encoding spatial information for images and sequential information for text independently, overlooking the potential interference caused by intertwined positional embeddings.
-This oversight can introduce unintended biases, distorting cross-modal alignment.
-Ideally, to eliminate such biases, the "distance" in RoPE index between each text token and all image tokens should remain consistent, ensuring positional independence across modalities.
+Existing approaches predominantly focus on encoding spatial information for images and sequential information for text independently, while overlooking the interference introduced by coupled cross-modal indexing.
+This coupling can distort cross-modal alignment by injecting spurious positional cues.
+Ideally, to eliminate such effects, the RoPE-index distance between each text token and the set of image tokens should be consistent, thereby enforcing positional independence across modalities.